 These are modern assets, of high quality with geographical spread and tenant diversification.
 The Portfolio presents a variety of asset management opportunities which have the potential to provide income growth and/or capital appreciation.

-Details regarding the current Portfolio and associated opportunities along with the acquisitions after the balance sheet date are set out below.
+Details regarding the current Portfolio and associated opportunities are set out on pages 7-11.
+Acquisitions after the balance sheet date are set out on page 12.